 Nuclear Notebook: How many nuclear bombs does China have?

-We estimate that China has approximately 250 warheads in its stockpile for delivery by nearly 150 land-based ballistic missiles, aircraft,1 and an emerging ballistic submarine fleet (see Table 1).
-Each missile in the Chinese arsenal is equipped to carry a single warhead, but warheads are not mated with missiles under normal circumstances, instead being kept separate in central storage facilities…
+We estimate that China has approximately 260 nuclear warheads in its stockpile for delivery by approximately 160 land-based ballistic missiles as well as aircraft1 and an emerging ballistic submarine fleet.
+This estimate is 10 warheads higher than last year, primarily due to additional sea-launched ballistic missiles.
+Each missile in the Chinese arsenal is equipped to carry a single warhead, except a small number of silo-based missiles that have been equipped to carry multiple warheads.
+The warheads are not mated with missiles under normal circumstances and are instead kept separate in central storage facilities.2

 To read this full article for free, visit our online archive here.

 To download a PDF of this article, click this link.

 To read an authoritative accounting of world nuclear arsenals, click here for all Nuclear Notebook columns.

 The Nuclear Notebook is researched and written by Hans M. Kristensen, director of the Nuclear Information Project with the Federation of American Scientists and Robert S. Norris, a senior fellow with the FAS.
 The Nuclear Notebook column has been published in the Bulletin of the Atomic Scientists since 1987.
 The Nuclear Notebook column has been published in the Bulletin of the Atomic Scientists since 1987.

 The Bulletin elevates expert voices above the noise.
 But as an independent nonprofit organization, our operations depend on the support of readers like you.
 Help us continue to deliver quality journalism that holds leaders accountable.
 Your support of our work at any level is important.
 In return, we promise our coverage will be understandable, influential, vigilant, solution-oriented, and fair-minded.
 Together we can make a difference.